 Note: Revenue is different from income.

 When a profit is earned in the ordinary course of business operations then it is termed as revenue profit.
 The profit earned from revenue appears in the Profit & Loss Account.
 Revenue profit and revenue income are the same.

-Example: profit made from the sale of goods, income received from letting out business property, dividends received on investments, etc.
+Example: Profit made from the sale of goods, income received from letting out business property, dividends received on investments, etc.

-The loss that is incurred from day-to-day operations of a business like the sale of goods, theft, bad debts, etc., is termed as revenue loss.
+The loss that is incurred from the day-to-day operations of a business like the sale of goods, theft, bad debts, etc., is termed as revenue loss.
 It appears in the profit & loss account of the year in which it arises.

-Rules for Determining Revenue Expenditure
+Deferred Revenue Expenditure

-Some revenue expenses are the expenses, the benefit of which may be accrued in more than one financial year is termed as deferred revenue expenditure.
+Some revenue expenses are the expenses, the benefit of which may be accrued in more than one financial year is termed deferred revenue expenditure.
 Every accounting year, a part of this expenditure is written off even though it is revenue in nature.
 It appears in the balance sheet till it is written off completely.

 Example: Advertising expenses for branding, professional fees, discounts on shares and debentures, etc.